 Dental implants present numerous benefits over other methods of teeth replacement, meaning they’re often the solution our doctors recommend for their Virginia Beach and Chesapeake patients.

-- Dental implants don’t require our doctors to harm existing teeth.
-With bridges and crowns, sometimes surrounding teeth must be filed down.
+Dental implants don’t require our doctors to harm existing teeth.
+With bridges, sometimes surrounding teeth must be filed down.

-- Dental implants are more cost-efficient, as Virginia Beach and Chesapeake patients just need to pay for the initial procedure, rather than bridges or crowns, which must be replaced every few years.
+Dental implants are more cost-efficient.
+Virginia Beach, Norfolk, and Chesapeake patients just need to pay for one procedure, while bridges and dentures must be replaced every few years.

 Q: What’s included with my Dental Implants?